 Conservation buffers are strips of vegetation placed in the landscape to influence ecological processes and provide a variety of goods and services to us.
 They are called by many names, including wildlife corridors, greenways, windbreaks, and filter strips to name just a few.
 Benefits that conservation buffers provide to us include protecting soil resources, improving air and water quality, enhancing fish and wildlife habitat, and beautifying the landscape.
 Please click on the buffer guideline to help guide the planning and design of your buffer.

 Do you belong to a lake association and want to see some changes made to the lake’s shorelines?
 Is your community or nonprofit organization interested in planting a rain garden?
 Hubbard SWCD received $100,000 in Legacy funding that is now available to groups like yours.
 For more information, please go to our programs page.

-The Leech Lake River Watershed is in Phase 2.
-In this phase, we are continuing to collect lake and stream data as well as stressor identification (stressor ID) work.
+The Leech Lake River Watershed is in the fourth year.
+In this phase, we are working priority management zones and developing the Watershed Restoration and Protection Report.
 We are also working on watershed citizen awareness.

-Click this link to view the Minnesota State Management Plan for Invasive Species.
+Click this link to view the Countywide Summary.